neveretth/apollo/Documentation/kernel.md

 `__MP_ROCM` definition.
 This allows an rocm and non-rocm implementation.
 Non-rocm is _required_, rocm is _not_ although if the module is particularly computationally expensive, it is desired.

+Each kernel module for a set of zones/cells will be passed a single device to work on.